ZeweiChu/Papernotes/QA.md

 ## Highlights

-- Knowledge based question answering
+- Knowledge based question answering, using external knowledge for question answering (Wikipedia).
 - Answer questions with longer document
+- Knowledge representation, in my opinion, is the key to answer questions of open-domain or long documents.
 - Transfer learning in question answering on different datasets
 - Systems: Attention visualization system.